msantos/inert/README.md

         Clear an event set for a file descriptor.

+    controlling_process(Ref, PID) -> ok | {error, Error}

+        Types   Ref = port()
+                PID = pid()
+                Error = not_owner | einval

+        Transfer ownership of the inert port driver from the current process to another process.

+        Since any process can use the port, controlling_process/2 just sets the port owner and links the process to the port.
+The original owner will receive messages for any file descriptors it has added to the pollset.

 ## inert\_drv

 inert\_drv is a wrapper around the driver\_select() function in the